ashmita23/Employee_Attrition_MLOps_Databricks/README.md

-The initial EDA of the data which was followed by binning of numerical features for better accuracy.
+The initial Exploratory Data Analysis of the data which was followed by binning of numerical features for better accuracy.
 <img width="808" alt="Screenshot 2024-09-02 at 1 41 49 PM" src="https://github.com/user-attachments/assets/42e74030-965c-4a85-9cc0-dc24b355dbea">